Branches Real-world Scenarios

 Let's look at the following use cases to learn how to work with Branches in Contentstack.

-Developers and content managers first preview their content before deploying it on production.
-For this until now, developers maintained different stacks, one for development and another for production content.
-These multiple cloned stacks in your organization made it difficult for developers and content managers to work parallelly.
+Before branches, developers maintained different stacks, one for development and another for production content.
+These multiple cloned stacks in your organization made it difficult for developers to migrate their changes to production.

 With branches, you can reduce the stacks in your organization by maintaining the development and production branches within one stack.